|1994 Copa Libertadores|

 ST: José Oscar Flores (Argentina)

 Flores started his career with Vélez Sarsfield in 1990, going on to play a major part in the clubs most successful era in the mid-1990s.
-He won seven major titles, including the 1994 edition of the Copa Libertadores and the Intercontinental Cup.
-In 1996, Flores went to Spain.
-Las Palmas, Deportivo de La Coruña, Real Valladolid, RCD Mallorca and Ciudad de Murcia before returning to Argentina in 2004 with Club Atlético Independiente.
+He won seven major titles, including the 1994 Copa Libertadores and the Intercontinental Cup.
+He played in Spain between 1996 and 2004 before joining Independiente in Argentina.
 With Deportivo, he won the club's first ever La Liga title in 2000.
 Capped twice for Argentina.

 ST: Juan José Ferraro (Argentina)

-Ferraro started his youth career with Vélez Sársfield, and debuted with the first team in the early 1940s.
-He holds the distinction of scoring the first goal in the Estadio José Amalfitani's history.
+Ferraro debuted with Vélez Sarsfield in the early 1940s.
+He scored the first ever goal in the Estadio José Amalfitani's history.
 In 1949, Ferraro joined Boca Juniors, who was struggling to avoid relegation from the first division.
-The forward helped Boca avoid relegation, and stayed in the club until 1953.
+The forward helped Boca avoid relegation.
 He also played for Independiente Santa Fe in Colombia.
-Ferraro played with the Argentine national team in the 1940s and 1950s, winning the 1945 South American Championship.
+He played 8 times with the national team, winning the 1945 South American Championship.

 ST: Carlos Bianchi (Argentina)

 Carlos Bianchi debuted with Vélez Sarsfield at the age of 18.
 In 1973, Bianchi was signed by Stade de Reims in France, where he was top scorer in Lique in 1974, 1976 and 1977.
-In 1977 he joined Paris Saint-Germain in which Bianchi was again the top scorer of the league in 2 seasons spent in the club. he also played for Strasbourg.
+In 1977 he joined Paris Saint-Germain in which Bianchi was again the top scorer of the league in 2 seasons spent in the club.
+He also played for Strasbourg.
 He is the top scorer in the history of Vélez Sarsfield with 206.
-Capped 14 times between 1970 and 1972.
+He was capped 14 times between 1970 and 1972.

-Claudio Husaín, Nicolás Otamendi, Oscar Ruggeri, Mauricio Pellegrino, Ricardo Gareca, Mauro Zarate, Rolando Zárate, Sergio Zárate, Lucas Pratto, Juan Carlos Bujedo, Julio Asad , Emiliano Papa, Carlos Ischia, Carmelo Simeone, Luis Gallo, Leandro Somoza, Roberto Pompei, Ernesto Sansone, Osvaldo Zubeldía, and Juan Carlos Mendiburu, Omar Wehbe, Patricio Camps, Agustín Cosso
+Claudio Husaín, Nicolás Otamendi, Oscar Ruggeri, Mauricio Pellegrino, Ricardo Gareca, Mauro Zarate, Rolando Zárate, Sergio Zárate, Lucas Pratto, Juan Carlos Bujedo, Julio Asad , Emiliano Papa, Carlos Ischia, Carmelo Simeone, Luis Gallo, Leandro Somoza, Roberto Pompei, Ernesto Sansone, Osvaldo Zubeldía, and Juan Carlos Mendiburu, Omar Wehbe, Patricio Camps, Agustín Cosso, Juan Manuel Martínez.

--- Oscar Ruggeri seldom mentioned as an all-time great for the club, but he was South American Footballer of the Year while playing for them.
+-- Oscar Ruggeri seldom mentioned as an all-time great for the club, but he was South American Footballer of the Year and Footballer of the Year of Argentina while playing for them.

 -- Diego Simone was home grown.